Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Results

 \subsection{Model Selection}

 To compare the different models, we use different well-known statistical measures.
 We use the Akaike Information Criterion (AIC), and Bayesian Information Criterion (BIC), the Deviance Information Criterion (DIC) and the Bayes Factor (BF) \cite{Liddle:2007fy}.
-The AIC criterion is defined as: